 In 1535 and 1542, respectively, the Spanish crown organized its American possessions in two Viceroyalties, the Viceroyalty of New Spain, including the Spanish possessions in North America and Central America, excluding Panama, and the Viceroyalty of Peru, including Panama and the South American continent, with exception of the Portuguese possessions.
-In 1542 the crown created the General Capitany of Yucatàn, followed in 1564 with that of New Granada.
-This is the political and administrative framework in which now frames my overall research, as the partition of the Viceroyalty of Peru into the new Viceroyalties of New Granada and Rio de la Plata, as well as the creation of the General Capitancies of Chile and Venezuela did not took place until the XVIII century, and mostly in the late decades of that century.
+In 1542 the crown created the General Capitaincy of Yucatán, followed in 1564 by that of New Granada.
+This is the political and administrative background which now frames my overall research, as the partition of the Viceroyalty of Peru into the new Viceroyalties of New Granada and Rio de la Plata, as well as the creation of the General Capitaincies of Chile and Venezuela did not take place until the XVIII century, and mostly in the late decades of that century.